White House: US has capacity to evacuate remaining Americans

 Sullivan appeared on CBS’ “Face the Nation,” CNN’s “State of the Union” and “Fox News Sunday.”
 Blinken was interviewed on ABC’s “This Week” and NBC’s “Meet the Press.”
 McConnell was on Fox and Romney was on CNN.

-Associated Press writers Matthew Lee and Hope Yen in Washington and Aamer Madhani at Dover Air Force Base, Delaware, contributed to this report.
+Associated Press writers Matthew Lee and Hope Yen in Washington, Aamer Madhani at Dover Air Force Base, Delaware, and Kathy Gannon in Kabul, Afghanistan, contributed to this report.